j-vasquez21/Stock-Forecasting/Modeling/README.md

 ![fbprophet](../images/fbprophet.jpg)

-After testing each model, we take determine which model performed the best by compare the RMSEs of each model:
+After testing each model, we determine which model performed the best by comparing the RMSEs of each model:

 ![rmses](../images/rmses.jpg)

-Lastly, we choose the optimal model to make predictions of the closing price of the fund for the rest of the year and calculate the projected ROI.
+Lastly, we choose the most optimal model, the one with the lowest RMSE, to make predictions of the closing prices for the rest of the year and calculate the projected ROI.
 I saved the results for all the funds into the two CSV files found in this folder.
 These files will be used in the Evaluation.ipynb notebook to draw our final recommendations.